 Some of the products known to read raw multibeam data are: MB-System,

 CARIS, and Fledermaus.
-This list is provided for information only, NGDC does not recommend or endorse external products.
+This list is provided for information only, NCEI does not recommend or endorse external products.

 When submitting data, you will be asked to enter metadata for each survey.
 The data should be organized by survey, tarred, and compressed for upload.

 first to be sure that the surveys you wish to submit are not already in the MBBDB.
 There is a 2 gigabyte limit to the size you can send, so please have your compressed data files in 2 gigabyte sizes or smaller.